Lesson 21: Functional Roles of Muscles

 - Prime Mover: gluteus maximus

-- Neutralizers: gluteus minimus, tensor fascia latae, anterior adductors neutralize the external rotation force generated by the gluteus maximus
+- Neutralizers: gluteus minimus, tensor fascia latae, and anterior adductors neutralize the external rotation force generated by the gluteus maximus

 - Stabilizers: deep rotators of the hip (gemellus superior, gemellus inferior, obturator internus, obturator externus, and the quadratus femoris)

 Sports medicine professionals (personal trainers, fitness instructors, physical therapists, massage therapists, chiropractors, occupational therapists, athletic trainers, etc.) must understand the functional roles of muscles for analysis of biomechanics and human kinetics, which is necessary for developing optimal exercise programs and therapeutic (rehabilitation) interventions.
-Further, this course is essential knowledge for future courses discussing motor neuron function (e.g., agonist activity and reciprocal inhibition of functional antagonists), altered motor function (e.g. synergistic dominance, prime mover inhibition, instability), pain and injury (e.g. muscle fiber dysfunction, trigger point development, acute muscle weakness) and sports performance (e.g. skeletal muscle hypertrophy, maximal recruitment and muscle contraction, and strength and power development).
+Further, this course is essential knowledge for future courses discussing motor neuron function (e.g., agonist activity and reciprocal inhibition of functional antagonists), altered motor function (e.g., synergistic dominance, prime mover inhibition, instability), pain and injury (e.g., muscle fiber dysfunction, trigger point development, acute muscle weakness) and sports performance (e.g,. skeletal muscle hypertrophy, maximal recruitment and muscle contraction, and strength and power development).

 This Course Includes: